Amazing low cost option for musicians and creators

 My minimum Apple computer recommendation for musicians and creators is 16GB memory and 512GB SSD or more.
 Any less than this does not make performance or economic sense.
 You will regret buying an Apple M Series system with 8GB memory and a 256GB SSD.

 With the above caveats, the 24″ iMac M1 and its siblings, the Mac mini M2, the Mac mini M1, the MacBook Air M2, and the MacBook Air M1 make amazing low cost options for musicians and creators.
 For some the 13″ MacBook Pro M1/M2 would also be a viable option, but I personally hate the touch bar and find the design/features dated, so they are not for me (or the majority of others).

-The single-core performance of the 24″ iMac M1 is very similar to all other M1 Series processors, because of course they all share the same core.
+CPU single-core performance of the M1 processors in the 24″ iMac are very similar to all other M1 Series processors, because of course they all share the same CPU single-core.

 To give you a rough idea of DAW performance, these Logic Pro benchmarks come from the ‘TBD’ video located in the YouTube section farther down this page.
 These are base models.
 The 24″ iMac M1 8GB has 8 CPU cores and 7 GPU cores.

 Note the tracks in this benchmark are not necessarily real world loaded but I think you can see both of these systems will satisfy average DAW performance needs.
 Real world loaded I would feel very comfortable throwing 60 tracks at the 24″ iMac M1 8GB model.
 No need to completely dog out the CPU, ha!
 The numbers would be comparable for Ableton Live or other DAWs as well.

 DAWs will run on an 8GB 24″ iMac M1 but you will hit the memory ceiling and feel it.
 Your call but I recommend 16GB.
 256GB is a pointless SSD capacity as well.
 You will be on external storage very quickly.